-In our autonomous signal detection scheme we utilize a Ta/Ta$_2$O$_5$/Pt nonvolatile memristor symbolized by the red icon in Fig.~\ref{fig1}(a) and a VO$_2$-based volatile memristor denoted by the blue icon in Fig.~\ref{fig1}(a).
-The former / latter device was fabricated in a vertical crosspoint stack / planar electrode arrangement, as illustrated in Fig.~\ref{fig1}(b) and (c), respectively.
-Further details on the device preparation are provided in the Methods section.
-A representative current-voltage [$I(V)$] characteristics of the Ta$_2$O$_5$ device is shown in Fig.~\ref{fig1}(d).
-It was measured in the setup highlighted in red in Fig.~\ref{fig1}(g).
+In both of our temporal signal processing schemes (Figs.~\ref{fig1}a,b) we utilize crosspoint Ta/Ta$_2$O$_5$/Pt nonvolatile memristors symbolized by the red icons in Figs.~\ref{fig1}(a,b), and illustrated in the inset of Fig.~\ref{fig2}(a).
+A representative current-voltage [$I(V)$] characteristics is shown in Fig.~\ref{fig2}(a).
+It was measured in the setup highlighted in red in Fig.~\ref{fig2}(d).
 The $V_{\rm bias}^{\rm T}$ bias voltage corresponding to the voltage drop on the memristor is calculated according to $V_{\rm bias}^{\rm T}=V_{\rm drive}-I_{\rm T}\cdot R_{\rm s,T}$, where $R_{\rm s,T}$ is a series resistor and $V_{\rm drive}$ is the triangular output of the voltage source.
 Positive voltage refers to a higher potential on the Ta top electrode with respect to the Pt bottom electrode.
 The hysteretic $I(V)$ trace corresponds to filamentary type resistive switching \cite{Csontos2023,Miao2011,Lee2011a} between metallic states in the analog tunable 1~k$\Omega$\,--\,10~k$\Omega$ regime \cite{Rao2023,Li2018a,Torok2023}.